nicolasbeauvais/vue-social-sharing/README.md

 Name                   | Data                       | Description
 ---------------------- | -------------------------- | --------------------------------------------------------------------------
-`share_network_open`   | Network object, shared url | Fired when a sharing popup is open `share_network_change` | Network object, shared url | Fired when the user open a new sharing popup while another is already open
+`share_network_open`   | Network name, shared url   | Fired when a sharing popup is open `share_network_change` | Network name, shared url   | Fired when the user open a new sharing popup while another is already open
-`share_network_close`  | Network object, shared url | Fired when a sharing popup is closed or changed by another popup
+`share_network_close`  | Network name, shared url   | Fired when a sharing popup is closed or changed by another popup

 You can listen to a `vue-social-sharing` $root event by using the following code:
 ```javascript